-In 2015-16, Ms. Price was featured soprano soloist in J.S.
-Bach’s Magnificat as part of the Music Before 1800 series, accompanied by the Juilliard 415 Orchestra and the Choir of Corpus Christi Church, conducted by Richard Egarr and directed by Louise Basbas.
-Ms. Price was also a featured soloist in Music Sacra’s Songs of the Divine: a capella Masterworks including the Deutsche Motette under the baton of Maestro Kent Tritle at St. John The Divine Cathedral, New York City.
-In December of 2015, Ms. Price was selected to sing in mezzo-soprano Joyce Di Donato’s live-streamed master class at the Juilliard School.
+Ms. Price was a featured soloist in J.S.
+Bach’s Magnificat as part of the Music Before 1800 series, accompanied by the Juilliard 415 Orchestra conducted by Richard Egarr.
+She was also a featured soloist in Music Sacra’s Songs of the Divine: a capella Masterworks including the Deutsche Motette under the baton of Maestro Kent Tritle at St. John The Divine Cathedral, New York City.